SEND Graduated Approach

 Step 1: The student is raised at the Student of Concern meeting and baseline data is reviewed; an observation, file review and/or cognitive assessment maybe carried out depending on the need identified.

-Step 2: SEN Team/Pastoral Teams will review the evidence and recommend a specific intervention.
+Step 2: SEND Team/Pastoral Teams will review the evidence and recommend a specific intervention.

 Step 3: The student accesses the intervention over a period of time and their progress is monitored.

-Step 4: The outcome is review by school’s data systems i.e. class charts, Academic Attainment etc. and findings are discussed at the next Student of Concern meeting and with parents/carers.
+Step 4: The outcome is review by school’s data systems i.e. Academic Attainment etc. and findings are discussed at the next Student of Concern meeting and with parents/carers.

-What does the SEN support process look like at Cheam High School?
+What does the SEND support process look like at Cheam High School?

 Quality First Teaching will have been implemented and the student is issued a Pupil Passport so teachers are made aware of individual needs and specific differentiation or strategies required.